 The curriculum in the coding specialist program will allow the student to select the health information technology associate degree program as a career path.

-All courses are not offered each semester.
-Students should work with an academic advisor or counselor to develop a schedule that will work for them.
 The coding specialist certificate may be completed on a full-time or part-time basis.
 Students who satisfactorily complete the program requirements qualify for a certificate of program completion.